The Holy Bible was not written as a medical textbook, but the health advice in it is sound, pivotal and far ahead of its time.

 Even still, a creature’s diet and how it is cooked is not the whole story.
 For instance, some people scoff at the idea of avoiding pork, claiming that careful food preparation mitigates the risk of the diseases and parasites (such as Trichinella) that the meat is prone to carry.
 However, more hazards remain.

 God truly wants what is best for us.
 Scientists are still learning about factors that make certain meats dangerous choices for humans, but the Bible lit the way long ago.According to a 2009 study published in the International Journal of Environmental Research and Public Health, consumption of pork consistently correlates with liver disease across countries and over decades of research in epidemiology.
-Impressively, the strength of the association may be even stronger than the correlation between alcohol and cirrhosis.
 This pattern does not emerge with beef (a biblically clean meat).

 God truly wants what is best for us.
 Scientists are still learning about factors that make certain meats dangerous choices for humans, but the Bible lit the way long ago.